oracle/odpi/doc/src/structs/dpiConnCreateParams.rst

     Specifies an OCI service context handle created externally that will be used instead of creating a connection from scratch.
 The default value is NULL.
 Note that this connection depends on the external handle remaining valid for the lifetime of this connection.
-Unlike regular connections, no attempt is made to rollback any outstanding transaction or close any open statements, objects and LOBs when the last reference to this connection is released.
+It is also important to ensure that the last reference to this connection is released before the external service context handle and environment handle are destroyed.
+Unlike regular connections, no attempt is made to rollback any outstanding transactions or close any open statements, objects and LOBs when the last reference to this connection is released, since attempts to do so after the external service context handle and environment are destroyed may result in crashes and other undesirable behavior.

 .. member:: dpiPool \* dpiConnCreateParams.pool